 Let us first look at the positive things in this hypothetical society.
 There is contentment because the citizens have all their needs met; there is no dissatisfaction since they don’t remember anything other than their present life and so there is no comparison — either good or bad with the past; there is no unemployment since each is assigned a profession at the age of 12 after which he or she gets trained in it to work till retirement; there is no crime since all citizens have no personal possessions, are well fed and taken care of; there are no rapes or other sexual crimes since all adults are given pills to control sexual passion once they enter adolescence; there is sameness and homogeneity with no differences in social and financial positions of the citizens.

-And now for the drawbacks: geneticists have managed complete homogeneity in everything, and have worked on the memories of the citizens over ages so that they have forgotten colour, shapes, contours, culture, music, literature and arts.
+And now for the drawbacks: geneticists have managed complete homogeneity in everything, and have worked on the memories of the citizens over the ages so that they have forgotten colour, shapes, contours, culture, music, literature and arts.
 The landscape is flat, the sky and fields are colourless; there are no mountains and valleys or deserts; people don’t remember anything earlier than their own lifetime, which means that they have no concept of generations, grandparents and above all, history.
-The family unit is for convenience – of raising children till they are ready to take their places in the society.
+The family unit is for convenience – of raising children till they are ready to take their places in society.
 With feelings controlled by the ubiquitous rules, there is no love or any other positive emotions; there are no personal choices for anything — from getting a bicycle before the stipulated age of 10, finding a life partner and having babies.
 Coming to babies, they are born to assigned women and then given up for adoption; any indication that they are not fit means that they are ‘released’ in infancy.
 Releasing is used for adults too…those transgressing the rules of the society are ‘released’ to go ‘elsewhere’ after the third transgression.

 In this society, governed by a committee of Elders, with a Chief at the head, scientists have done away with individual memory, but decide that they can’t delete them completely, for they know that memories are the fount of wisdom.
 Don’t we hark back to history to find a parallel, a solution to similar problems?
-So the Elders have invested the power of holding all the memories, of pain and pleasure, colours, joy and sorrow — of generations past — with the Chief Elder, who is called the Giver .
-He holds the highest honour in the community, for he dips into his reservoir of memories and comes up with a solution when the committee of Elders is faced with a problem of governance which cannot be resolved by them.
+So the Elders have invested the power of holding all the memories, of pain and pleasure, colours, joy and sorrow — of generations past — with the Chief Elder, who is called the Giver.
+He holds the highest honour in the community, for he dips into his reservoir of memories and comes up with a solution when the committee of Elders is faced with a problem of governance that cannot be resolved by them.

 There is a catch here: His memories are not his own but second-hand, having been passed down by the previous Giver and ‘back, back, back, back…’ (Remember no one has the concept of a past?
 So there is no word for past.)
 Also, so fragile are these ancient secondhand memories, that the Giver loses them when he passes them on to his successor, who then becomes their sole holder.

 Jonas, the young protagonist has been selected to become the next Giver and has to train to become the holder of memories (Receiver) Elated at being chosen at first, he soon learns that to be the holder of memories is more frustrating than exhilarating.
 Exhilarating, because of the wonderful sensations and the vast expanse of knowledge that he gets when that the Giver passes them on to him through his touch, and frustrating because he is forbidden to share them with anyone.
 As he experiences colours, heat and cold and even sunshine, for the first time in his life, he yearns to share them with his best friend and family.
 Of what use is all the joy unlocked by memories when one can’t share them?
-He begins questioning the lack of choices and frets that he can’t opt out of being a Receiver.
+He begins questioning the lack of choices and frets that he can’t opt-out of being a Receiver.

 How the Chief Elder and Jonas deal with this dilemma, forms the rest of the book.
 What comes through in this book is not just how dystopian a well regulated and controlled society can be despite the apparent benefits, but the significance of memories as the fount of wisdom.
 And finally how memories – both good and bad – can become burdens when they can’t be shared.
 This is the first of a quartet of books and I would love to read the others if I can find them in affordable paperback.